 You run the Smart Home tests in the Alexa developer console.
 Each Smart Home Test sends directives to your skill, and then compares the expected device state with the actual device state.
 You can see the results of your tests in the console.
-If you want to see the contents of each test, you can download them from the console or view them on GitHub at alexa/alexa-smarthome/capability_evaluations/test_plans/.
+If you want to see the contents of each test, you can download them from the developer console.

-You can run the Smart Home Tests on your Smart Home skill before you submit it for certification to reduce the potential for errors during certification.
+You can run the Smart Home Tests on your smart home skill before you submit it for certification to reduce the potential for errors during certification.
 A successful Smart Home Test result doesn't guarantee certification.
-For more information about certification, see Smart Home Skill Publishing Guide and Works with Alexa Overview.
+For more details about certification, see Smart Home and Video Skill Certification Guide and Works with Alexa Overview.

-The following image shows the Smart Home Test page in the Alexa developer console:
+The following image shows the Test page in the developer console for a smart home skill.

 - For Device, choose the device that you want to test with your skill.